timkuijsten/node-chroot/README.md

 ## API

 ### chroot(newroot, user, [group])
-* newroot {String}  the path of the new root for this process
+* newroot {String}  the path of the new root for this process. the whole path should be owned by root and may not be writable by the group or others
 * user {String|Number}  the user name or id to switch to after changing the root path
-* group {String|Number}  the group name or id to switch to after changing the root, defaults to the groups the user is in
+* group {String|Number}  the group name or id to switch to after changing the root, defaults to the groups the user is in (using /etc/groups)

 Change the root of the current process.
 A non-superuser must be provided since changing root without dropping privileges makes no sense from a security point